So, You've Been Thrust into Homeschooling!

 This is where you are probably freaking out.
 In school your kids have a hundred pounds of curated school books to work through.
 Well, if they brought them home, just have them keep going as normal.
 Maybe assign a section for each day for each subject.
 Since you are here, I am going to assume that your kids are not doing their normal school day online.
 Most likely, you need to come up with something and quick.

 I recommend unit studies!
 They are incredibly easy to make and you can put it together without leaving the house for supplies.
 I have a great post about how to create a unit study here.
 We also have pre-made units on our unit studies page.
-As you put together your topic utilize streaming services like YouTube, Curiosity Stream, Netflix, and Amazon.
-There are so many documentaries available via streaming!
+As you put together your topic utilize streaming services like SCRIBD, YouTube, Curiosity Stream, Netflix, and Amazon.
+There are so many books and documentaries available via streaming!
 Choose books that are available on digital readers.
-We use the kindle reading app and our library uses the Libby app so we can check books out too.
+We use SCRIBD and the Kindle reading app, plus our library uses the Libby app so we can check books out too.
 Pinterest is a wonderful source of homeschool activities.
 You can really go as far as you want with your homeschooling days.
 Keep it simple or throw in lots of games and activities.
 It doesn't have to be uncomfortable for you or your children.

 Most cities have a homeschool group on Facebook.
 A quick search will find them.
 These are local people that will answer some of your questions and come alongside you on this journey (if only digitally).
 I love helping families homeschool and want to do what I can.
 Feel free to reach out via our social media pages and Adam or I will help you along.
-If it is something that we find interest in, we can add a forum to our site for emergency homeschoolers to come together in solidarity.
+We are all in this together.